 Their paid plans don’t have fixed pricing, so you’ll have to contact Pendo to get a quotation.

 “Been using Pendo for 2 years.
 It’s a great tool specifically for guides and capturing user feedback.
 There are some limitations to what you can do with guides but all in all, it’s easy and pretty flexible.”

 “Agree with everyone else commenting that the set up is painful… So is the overall management.
 If you make changes to your site frequently, you will have to change tags to match your updates, keep in mind that is pretty much standard with most applications like this.”

 5- Userlane vs Intro.js – Customer Onboarding with Affordable Pricing Options

 Intro.js is a great alternative to Userlane, if you have a spare developer available; since it is an open-source library for user onboarding.

-Intro.js is a completely free to use unless it is for a commercial product, which then requires a license.
-Licence pricing is as follows:
+Intro.js is completely free until you use it for a commercial product, which then requires a license.
+The licenses and their prices are:

 - Starter pack without any official support for $9.99,

-Crumble is free, open-source, and helps you onboard your users, well, sort of.
+Crumble is an open-source digital adoption platform that helps you onboard your users, well, sort of.

 For a free and open-source tool, Crumble has just enough value to offer.
 Basic features that are done mostly by you.